juliopezua/session-6/README.md

 </head>
 ```

-Click on the recipe links in the main view.
-They should take you to our stub template.
+Clicking on the recipe links in the main view should take you to our stub template.